agiordan101/codingame_chess/README.md

     * Try using smart pointers
     * CG game engine returns illegal castling move ?
 Report the bug ?
     * Create TimedBoard

+    * Use python to manipulate the bot etc ?
+Like CG does.
+        - GUI
+        - Evaluate chess bots elo, as cpp exec, with Stockfish !
+(With one exec by algorithms)
+        - Create datasets with Stockfish

+    * REgex to valid chess FEN ?

 - Refactor & Improvments :